 About the project

 The Bradwell B site was designated by the government in 2011 as being potentially suitable for a new nuclear power station.
 In the past couple of years, we have been undertaking extensive surveys, along with ground and marine investigations to give us a detailed understanding of what can be achieved at the site.
-Although still early days, we want to share our initial proposals with you now so that there is plenty of time to shape them together.
+During our Stage One consultation we shared our initial proposals so that we can continue to shape them together.

 Our initial proposals are for a twin reactor power station, able to generate enough low carbon electricity to power around four million homes.
 Tens of thousands of jobs will be created during construction, whilst the operating power station will provide hundreds of jobs for at least 60 years.
 Supporting skills and education programmes in the local area will be key to allowing local people to take advantage of these opportunities.